Analysis | The Patriots may have lost Tom Brady, but Bill Belichick is still Bill Belichick

 The Patriots watched 26 more picks come off the board, with Fromm and Eason still available.
 Would they take a possible Brady replacement?
 No. Another versatile defensive player from Saban’s Alabama: Jennings.

 New England’s next pick would have come at 100th overall, but the Patriots swung a trade with Oakland to slide up to 91.
 Surely, this was a move to grab a quarterback, right?
-Ah, no. They took UCLA tight end Devin Asiasi.
+Ah, no. They took Asiasi.
 The Patriots desperately needed a tight end, having never really replaced Rob Gronkowski, and in Asiasi they got the second one off the board.

 Having made four picks and two trades, the Patriots could have been content to regroup for Saturday.
 They made another trade, sacrificing a late-round pick this year and a sixth-rounder next year to swipe the Jets’ third-round pick, No. 101 overall.
 The two quarterbacks were still on the board.
 The Patriots instead took Keene, who -- get this -- is a versatile tight end who lined up all over the formation at Virginia Tech.